Thank you to the wonderful people from Rockler for partnering with me on our Master Bedroom makeover!

 Last, we installed the door handles.
 Unfortunately, the screws that came with the handle we chose were too long.
 However, a piece of wood was the perfect solution as a fix.
 For the back of the door, we went rustic and screwed a piece from the wood scraps.

 I still have touch ups to do, but I love the two-toned door with the darker stain on the closed door.
-One side looks sun bleached and the other side appears untouched.
+So one side looks sun bleached and the other side appears untouched.

 I just love my DIY Barn Door and I can’t get over how easy it was converting my old bathroom door into this beauty!